Plumbing for Home Additions: Costs, Requirements & Planning Guide

 First Floor vs. Second Story vs. Basement: How Location Changes Your Plumbing Bill

 Where your addition is built has a massive effect on plumbing costs.
 Each location comes with unique challenges that affect labor hours, materials, and code compliance.
-If you're also thinking about new construction plumbing, many of the same cost principles apply.
+Many of the same cost principles apply to broader new construction plumbing projects.

 Cost Comparison by Addition Location